Investing into a small company on a crowdfunding platform means 3 key things:

 Our general recommendation to investors at Crowd for Angels would be to spread your investments between a number of companies.
 Investing in companies carries a lot of risks as many of these, historically, fail and therefore, diversifying your investments will be an essential prerequisite in benefiting from such investments.
 Nevertheless, it is important to note that we do not advise investors at Crowd for Angels on how much they should invest and nor in which companies.

-Some companies give not only shares or loan notes in return for investments but also rewards.
+Some companies give not only shares, loan notes, or tokens in return for investments but also rewards.
 The nature of these rewards is determined by the company.
 Normally, there are thresholds set in respect of the amount to be invested to receive a specific reward.
 For more information about rewards, please look at the company’s pitch on the right-hand side (just below the info panel).
 Please note that it is entirely up to the company whether it wishes to give rewards or not.

 The convertible loan note prescribes conversion dates which the company can decide for itself.
 If you choose to convert these loan notes into shares, you must submit a “Notice of Intention to Convert” via the means made available on the Crowd for Angels platform.
 This will serve as an express instruction on the nominee to serve a conversion notice on the company who will then issue the shares.
 It is important to note that converting your convertible loan notes in to shares is not mandatory.
 You can keep these loan notes until the repayment date which is 360 days from issue and have your interest and principal sum repaid in full.